ulelab/non-coinciding_cDNA_starts/README.md

 where [n] stands for a specific position on the density graph.
 To draw the graph, we then used Gaussian method with a 10-nucleotide smoothing window.

-#Assignment of the cDNA-end peak in eIF4A3 iCLIP
+#Assignment of the cDNA-end and cDNA-start peaks in eIF4A3 iCLIP
 For cDNA-end peak assignment in eIFA3 iCLIP data, we used exons longer then 100 nt that were in the top 50% of the distribution of exons based on cDNA coverage.
 This ensured that sufficient cDNAs were available for assignment of the putative binding sites.
 We then summarised all cDNA-end positions in the region -20 to +25 around exon-exon junctions and selected the position with the maximum cDNA count as the ‘cDNA-end peak’.

 #Analysis of pairing probability